Compare Car Insurance Quotes in Real-Time and Save.

 What Is Freedom Debt Relief?

-Freedom Debt Relief is a company that specializes in debt settlement for consumers with significant unsecured debt.
-The company's primary service involves negotiating with creditors on a client's behalf to reduce the total amount owed.
-This process serves as an alternative to other financial strategies such as credit counseling or bankruptcy.
+Freedom Debt Relief is a company that provides debt settlement services for consumers with significant unsecured debt.
+It operates by negotiating with creditors on a client's behalf to reduce the total amount owed.
+This process serves as an alternative to other financial strategies such as credit counseling, debt consolidation, or bankruptcy.

 An icon of a lightbulb